 Nothing is worse than being sick abroad.
 It could be a simple problem due to dietary changes or a more complex situation requiring a hospital stay.
 No matter what the situation, having the right plan to help you while traveling is critical.
 You don’t want to be facing a mountain of bills because don’t have the right health coverage.

 Living abroad isn’t always the utopia as advertised, especially if you haven’t had much travel experience.
-Before you make the decision to travel to a foreign country and commit for a long-term stay, why not do a sample trip to see if this lifestyle is for you.
+Before you make the decision to travel to a foreign country and commit to a long-term stay, why not do a sample trip to see if this lifestyle is for you?

 For fitting into your new home, expat culture expert, Rachel Smets, specializes in training individuals and teams on how to fit in culturally abroad.
 Check out her advice here.